johnnychen94/jill.py/README.md

 <img class="install" src="screenshots/install_demo.png"/>
 </details>

-When you type `jill install`, it does the following things:
+When you type `jill install` (the simplest usage), it does the following things:

 1. query latest stable release, it's `1.4.2` at the time of writing.
 2. download, verify and install julia `1.4.2`